parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 ## Risks and Uncertainty

 For concreteness, let us imagine we are a startup, building a web application as part of our product.
-We need to make many decisions: what to build, how to build it, how to run it etc. To make these decisions well, we need *information*.
-We need to know what features our web application should have.
-We need to know how heavily the application will be used to be able to run it at appropriate scale.
+We need to make many decisions: what to build, how to build it, how to run it etc. To make good decisions, we need *information*.
+We need to know the priorities of different features our web application could have so we spend our meager resources on the ones that users want the most.
+We need to know how heavily the application will be used to be able to run it with good performance without over-provisioning it because that would be wasteful.

 We often encounter gaps in available information.
 Consider these scenarios:

-- The startup has done user surveys and research to indicate there is interest in a product, but the sample sizes are small and in artificial conditions.
-It does not know *for sure* if enough people will pay for that product to make the investment in developing and running it viable.
+- The startup has done user surveys and research to indicate there is interest in its product, but the sample sizes are small and in artificial conditions.
+It does not know for sure if enough people will pay for that product to make the investment in developing and running it viable.
 - We are evaluating two queuing systems.
-One is easy to get started with and operate but does not scale horizontally.
-The other scales horizontally but is complicated to get started with and operate---we will have to invest more time and effort to use it.
+One is easy to get started with and operate but does not scale well.
+The other scales well but is complicated to get started with and operate---we will have to invest more time and effort to use it.
 We don't know how much load our queuing system will need to support in future.

 A lack of information creates *uncertainty*, which in turn creates a *risk* that the option we choose will be incorrect.
 Let us define risk as *cost* of choosing the incorrect option times the *probability* of our choice being incorrect.
 The decision problem them becomes: which option has the lowest risk?